1958 Miles

 1958 Miles is a compilation album by American jazz musician Miles Davis, released in 1974 on CBS/Sony.
 Recording sessions for tracks that appear on the album took place on May 26, 1958, at Columbia's 30th Street Studio and September 9, 1958, at the Plaza Hotel in New York City.
 1958 Miles consists of three songs featured on side two of the LP album Jazz Track, which was released in November 1959, one song from the same session not appearing in the album ("Love for Sale"), and three recordings from Davis' live performance at the Plaza Hotel with his ensemble sextet.
 The recording date at 30th Street Studio served as the first documented session to feature pianist Bill Evans performing in Davis' group.

 The sessions for tracks on the album in mid-1958, along with the Milestones sessions from earlier that year, were seen by many music writers as elemental in Miles Davis' transition from bebop to the modal style of jazz and were viewed as precursors to his best-known work, Kind of Blue.
 Following audio engineering and digital restoration by engineer Larry Keyes at Sony Music New York Studio, the album was reissued on compact disc in 1991 as part of Columbia's Jazz Masterpieces Series.
 For later reissues, the album was retitled as '58 Sessions Featuring Stella by Starlight or 58 Miles Featuring Stella by Starlight.
 The complete 1958 sessions for Columbia were issued on the box set The Complete Columbia Recordings of Miles Davis with John Coltrane, and Jazz at the Plaza was reissued in 2001.
-The first four tracks were also released on a bonus disc of the 50 Anniversary Collector's Edition of Kind of Blue.
+The first four tracks were also released on a bonus disc of the 50th anniversary collector's edition of Kind of Blue.
+The four studio tracks were remastered and reissued once more on vinyl, CD, and digital platforms in 2024 under the album title Birth of the Blue.

+In the United Kingdom, the album was released as 3151 Kilometres.